Raeven69/BattleBots/README.md

 # BeunBot
-Code for a tiny robot that is dikke beun
+Code for three tiny robots that are dikke beun.

 ## Requirements
 - Arduino IDE or Visual Studio Code with the Arduino extension.